NFL odds, betting lines, spreads: Week 13 picks, predictions, best bets today

 SportsLine's advanced model has locked in its NFL bets today from 10,000 simulations

 The Week 13 NFL schedule is arguably the most anticipated to date and not just because of the three Thanksgiving Day games and the Black Friday contest.
 The other standalone games to make Week 13 NFL picks on are both Super Bowl rematches.
-Broncos vs. Commanders saw Washington prevail in The Big Game back in 1988, and the Week 13 NFL odds have Denver as 6.5-point road favorites on Sunday night.
+Broncos vs. Commanders saw Washington prevail in The Big Game back in 1988, and the Week 13 NFL odds have Denver as 5.5-point road favorites on Sunday night, with Jayden Daniels (elbow) doubtful to suit up.
 Then on Monday, Giants vs. Patriots (-7.5) is a matchup we've seen twice in the Super Bowl, with New York winning each time.

 Sunday afternoon's slate features a couple of matchups where time and travel could be factors with your Week 13 NFL picks.
 Cardinals vs. Buccaneers (-3) and Rams vs. Panthers (+10.5) both see the NFC West teams flying to the East Coast for 1 p.m.
 ET kickoffs.
 Historically, this is known to favor the home teams, thus making the Bucs and Panthers, perhaps, a bit more appealing than the NFL spreads suggest.
 All of the updated Week 13 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 13 NFL picks now.